September is Coastal Cleanup Month

 About

-Help us celebrate 43 years of coastal stewardship on the North coast by participating in Coastal Cleanup Month 2022!
+Help us celebrate over 45 years of coastal stewardship on the North coast by participating in Coastal Cleanup Month 2025!
 What was once a one-day event has been expanded to include cleanups every weekend in September, so you have more opportunities than ever to join with friends and family to make a difference for the environment.
-This month-long event will feature citizen science data collection and weekly prize raffles for participants, so sign up at the link above to attend a cleanup!
+This month-long event will feature citizen science data collection and weekly prize raffles for participants!

 Citizen Science and Data Collection